 Reimbursement is a right to receive a payment back for what has been paid by the insurance company.39 It is not a legal right to step into the shoes of the accident victim, but it does give the insurance company the right to recover payments out of the settlement.
 Subrogation and reimbursement are often used interchangeably.40 In California, the subrogation and reimbursement right of an insurance company are often referred to as subrogation rights.
 41

 A lien is an independent right of an insurance company to recover money from a settlement.42 The settlement will not be distributed to the accident victim until the lien is paid.
-A lien can be created by a contract or operation of law and gives the lien holder a right to a part of a settlement.43 A common form of lien is from a health care provider.
+A lien can be created by a contract or by operation of law and gives the lien holder a right to a part of a settlement.43 A common form of lien is from a health care provider.
 (For a more detailed discussion, see our article on medical liens in California personal injury cases).

 A lien usually comes into existence by filing a proper notice to all parties that have liability.
 44